TheDarkNoise/DiscordLink/README.md

     char*    Nickname

-The user nickname is always sent by the server, but ignored when the server receives a mesage; it retrieves the nickname from its insternal user table.
+The user nickname is always sent by the server, but ignored when the server receives a mesage; it retrieves the nickname from its internal user table.

 User List
 =========